keawe99/startup/notes.md

 With the API, I need to figure out how to get the images to display.
 I will try to work through it so that I can get images to pop up along with their release dates.
 If not, look for other APIs.

 LOOK FOR NEW API!!
-CURRENT ONE NOT AS RELIABLE AS I WOULD LIKE TO BE. (check out this one: https://github.com/HoseaCodes/Sneaker-Api)
+CURRENT ONE NOT AS RELIABLE AS I WOULD LIKE TO BE.

 UPLOAD PHOTO WORKS!
 FOCUS ON API NOW!!